• Skip to primary navigation

 Thanks for stopping by!

 My name is Jill.
 I live with my hubby and kiddos in the Midwest.
-We have 5 boys, all 18-24 months apart, so our house is loud and active.
+We have had 7 baby boys, the first 6 were 18-24 months apart, so our house is loud and active.
 I am a former NICU nurse who became a lactation consultant (IBCLC) in 2013.
-I really like educating and encouraging parents and I didn’t have enough time for that in the NICU.
+I love educating and encouraging parents and I didn’t have enough time for that in the NICU.
 Years later, that is still my favorite part of the job.

 For over ten years I have been helping new parents inside and outside of the hospital.
 I have also been creating curriculum and educating parents, nurses, and other health care providers (nutritionists, physicians).
 I love helping people reach their breastfeeding goals and I want you to receive good information from everyone you encounter!